Germanus of Capua

 Germanus (died 541) was the bishop of Capua from 519 or shortly before until his death.
 He played a major role in bringing to an end the Acacian schism, the first major schism that divided the Christian church between east and west.

 After his death, he was venerated as a saint.
 His feast day is October 30 in the Roman Martyrology.

 Life

 Early life and election as bishop

-Of Germanus's life before he was bishop nothing is known with certainty.
+Nothing is known with certainty of Germanus's life before he was bishop.
 The only source to provide information about this period is a hagiography penned in the ninth century.
 It records his father's name as Amantius and his mother's as Juliana.
 He was born in Capua in the 470s.
 After his father's death, he sold his inheritance with his mother's blessing in order to devote himself to the ascetic life.
 When on the death of Bishop Alexander the Capuans elected him their bishop, Germanus at first refused the honour before being persuaded to accept.
 This account of his early life cannot be substantiated in other sources.